jahidul2004/L2-Assignment-1/readme.md

 ---

-# Union and Intersection types in Typescript
+# 2.Union and Intersection types in Typescript

 ## Union Type